Molly Larkey

 Molly Larkey (born December 31, 1971) is an American artist.

 Larkey, the daughter of American singer-songwriter Carole King and bass player Charles Larkey, was educated at Columbia University and Rutgers University.
 She is a sculptor working with a variety of materials whose work references formalism and abstraction combined with symbolic imagery and bright colours.

 She is concerned with the way in which art functions as a means of communication.
-She has made pencil copies of drawings and manuscript pages of famous writers who have committed suicide.
+She has made pencil copies of drawings and manuscript pages of famous writers who have died by suicide.

 She has had a solo exhibition at P.S.1 in 2007.
 She is based in Brooklyn, New York.